Hundreds of Taranaki people have already become urban trappers, doing their bit for our precious biodiversity. Why don't you join them?

 New Plymouth residents interested in trapping can sign up to get a trap or attend the urban trapping workshops held regularly around the district.

 The Taranaki Regional Council can support you with a range of traps and devices, offering subsidised box-tunnel rat traps that are safe around pets and children for $10.
 If you’re unsure about using a trap, we will also provide assistance and discuss options you’re comfortable with.
-Find out more at one of the workshops:
+To find out more, talk to us at one of these public events.

 Other urban areas in Taranaki will be included as the project continues.
 Please follow the link to register your interest and we'll be in touch when the project comes to your town.